honboey/patternlab-tailwind-starterkit/README.md

 ## Configuring Patternlab

-The poject has Patternlab setup to use the Tailwind CSS output but you can add additional CSS or JS to the Patternlab styleguide as you need.
+The project has Patternlab setup to use the Tailwind CSS output but you can add additional CSS or JS to the Patternlab styleguide as you need.

-The existing CSS output file (sytle.css) is linked in the `_00-head.mustache` template file located at /sources/_meta.
+The existing CSS output file (sytle.css) is linked in the `_00-head.mustache` template file located at `/sources/_meta`.

 You can add additional Javascript files to `/sources/js` and then link them into the header and footer templates located at `/sources/_meta`.

-Find out more at the [Patternlab website](https://patternlab.io/docs/index.html)
+Find out more at the [Patternlab website](https://patternlab.io/docs/index.html).

 ## Background